Emulate a Bluetooth keyboard with the Raspberry Pi

 Reading the SDP record

 Now that we’ve set up D-Bus, we need to read the contents of the XML file describing the SDP record into a variable.
 Again, we’re doing this inside a try-except block in case the file is missing.
-The sys.path[0] variable contains the path to directory containing the script:
+The sys.path[0] variable contains the path to the directory containing the script:

 # Read the service record from file